What is microsuction?

 What Is the Difference Between Ear Syringing and Microsuction?

-Ear wax removal by syringing is generally considered an inferior procedure to Microsuction.
+Ear cleaning by an ear syringe is generally considered an inferior procedure to Microsuction.
 The key difference is syringing uses water pressure to blast out ear wax and debris, while Microsuction uses an air vacuum to suck out ear wax and debris.

 At Ear Health the use of a microscope to inspect your ear before Microsuction is also a clear advantage.
 During this examination, any potential concerns such as a perforated eardrum or the presence of an ear infection can be more easily identified under magnification.